 THIS IS TOO SERIOUS … DO NOT DELETE PLEASE PASS IT ON!

-While it is always a good idea to remain aware of your surroundings and keep your car doors locked when you are away from it, the above cautionary tale been circulating for decades, with few real incidents reported that resemble the above narrative.
+While it is always a good idea to remain aware of your surroundings and keep your car doors locked when you are away from it, the above cautionary tale been circulating for decades, with few actual incidents reported that resemble the above narrative.
 Consider the abbreviated list of references below:

 “The Killer in the Back Seat” tale can be found in folklore collections as far back as 1965 and 1968.
 In these early publications, the tale told of two women who were being followed home by a mysterious truck.
 The end of this version reads: